ABOUT ZERA MEDICAL

 More than 15 million colonoscopies are performed in the United States each year.
 It is the gold standard for preventing colorectal cancer.
 Yet millions of eligible adults delay or skip screening—not because of the procedure, but because of the preparation.

 For decades, patients have been sent home with large volumes of harsh laxatives, complicated instructions, and little clinical support.
 An uncomfortable, unpredictable process, managed alone.
-In 18–35% of cases, that process falls short, leading to compromised procedures, missed lesions, and costly repeat visits.
+In 30% of cases, that process falls short, leading to compromised procedures, missed lesions, and costly repeat visits.⁵

-Zera Medical was built on a simple belief: bowel preparation should not be the patient’s responsibility—it should be the care team’s.
-ZeraFlow brings prep into the clinic, under supervision, with consistent and predictable results.
-A better experience for patients.
+Zera Medical was built on a simple belief: bowel preparation should not be the patient's responsibility — it should be the care team's.
+ZeraFlow brings prep into the clinic, under supervision, designed to deliver consistent and reliable preparation quality: A better experience for patients.
 A better procedure for physicians.
 A better outcome for everyone.

 Several forces are converging at once

 Colorectal cancer rates are increasing among adults aged 45–55, the fastest-growing screening cohort.
-Updated guidelines now include patients 45 and older—adding millions who have never experienced prep before.⁴
+Updated guidelines now include patients 45 and older—adding millions who have never experienced prep before.⁶

-The rapid adoption of GLP-1 medications is making traditional prep less tolerable by slowing gastric emptying.⁵ A growing segment of patients now has a medical reason to avoid standard laxative regimens.
+The rapid adoption of GLP-1 medications is making traditional prep less tolerable by slowing gastric emptying.
+A growing segment of patients now has a medical reason to avoid standard laxative regimens.⁷

 GI practices and ASCs face increasing financial and operational strain from inadequate prep, repeat procedures, and day-of cancellations.
-ZeraFlow turns an unpredictable liability into a controlled, revenue-generating clinical step.
+ZeraFlow is designed to convert an unpredictable liability into a controlled, revenue-generating clinical step.

 Patients increasingly expect care that is convenient, comfortable, and modern.
 The next generation of screening patients has experienced better—and expects it.